 At the same time, we should look jubilantly upon the prospect of fulfilling this promise!
 With positive change comes the opportunity to expand our communities, help our neighbors, spread kindness, and broaden our minds.
 While the work is hard, it is also undoubtedly liberating.
 A burden shouldered by many is never too heavy.

 We are a community of makers.
-We find true joy in creating – in building – and, thus, we are in a unique position to examine ourselves, and to change for the better.
+We find true joy in creating – in building – and, thus, we are in a unique position to constructively examine ourselves, and to change for the better.
 What are your ideas for making change?
-How do you think you will start?
+How will you start?
 What are your fears and concerns?
-How can we work together as a community to make way for a better tomorrow?
+And, most importantly, how can we work together as a community to make way for a better tomorrow?

 Thank you for reading, now let’s start making.